spetca/flow-hdl/README.md

      - [ ] blocks should not allow connection if sign and bitwidth do not match source to destination
      - [ ] blocks should highlight a connection red if an error occurs after connection (sign/bitwidth changes and does not match anymore)
      - [ ] clicking signed in dailogs doesnt propogate state correctly
+- [ ] hierarchy needs added, you should be able to create subsystems like in simulink. i.e. flowgraphs within flowgraphs

 ## [DEMO](https://flow-hdl.netlify.app)